 - 1. The alarm performs the Action Router action. - 2.
 Action Router determines if the current conditions correspond to the rule conditions, asking: Is the problem node part of the CriticalDevices property group? - 3.
 Since the rule conditions evaluate to true, the rule actions are performed.
-In this case, you are paged.
+In this case, you are sent an SMS message.